 June 2016 saw Sarathy support Kamasi Washington on his UK tour, which received great reviews.

-His first album Day To Day is due for release on Ninja Tune (8 July 2016) and features field recordings of Sidi musicians, who are descendants of African migrants in India.
+His first album Day To Day was released on Ninja Tune (8 July 2016) and features field recordings of Sidi musicians, who are descendants of African migrants in India.
 The album made many end of year lists including the BBCs Late Junction top 10 records of the year and was lauded by Gilles Peterson, Four Tet, Floating Points, The Guardian and many more.

 Sarathy is also one half of Pergola, a duo project with multi-instrumentalist Cara Stacey .
 The project sees them explore instruments such as the tabla and umrhubhe (mouthbow) in an electro-acoustic and improvisatory context.